troglobit/finit/README.md

   _Optional plugin._

 * *echo.so*: RFC 862 plugin.
 Start as inetd service, like time below.

+* *chargen.so*: RFC 864 plugin.
+Start as inetd service, like time below.

 * *discard.so*: RFC 863 plugin.
 Start as inetd service, like time below.